cherimarie/gdi-ruby/README.md

 ###Blurb

 Ready to start programming?
 Want to learn one language that you can use to build web apps and iPhone apps, do system administration, and security?
-Then you're reay to learn Ruby.
+Then you're ready to learn Ruby.

 Ruby is an open source language that powers applications and products like Hulu, LivingSocial, Groupon, and Github.
 There is a thriving, friendly community of users, and the job market for developers is strong.